 So if they don’t even know, how could you?

-Speed, especially on a mobile site, is one of Google’s top-ranking factors.
-Ideally, your mobile website should load in 3.5 seconds or less.
+Speed, especially on a mobile device, is one of Google’s top-ranking factors.
+Ideally, your website should load in 3.5 seconds or less.
 That’s not easy to do with a DIY site.
 Don’t believe me?
 Check your website’s load time here.

 Generally, if you’re DIY’ing it, you’re probably going to opt for the cheapest hosting plan.
 In my 20+ years of dealing with hosting plans and companies, cheapest = slowest.